Laser Welding Knowledge Base

 • Welding processes and modes (keyhole, conduction mode)

-• Defect types and their causes
+• Defect types and the evidence normally checked first

 • Material science terms